Privacy Policy

 1.6 Cookies and Similar Technologies

 Ripplux uses strictly necessary cookies to maintain your authenticated session and remember your preferences.
 We use an HttpOnly session cookie containing an encrypted JSON Web Token (JWT) for authentication.
 We do not use third-party advertising cookies or cross-site tracking technologies.
-If we introduce analytics cookies in the future, we will update this policy and obtain your consent where required by applicable law.

 2. How We Use Your Information